On an Information and Control Architecture for Future Electric Energy Systems: Introduction

 There are several references that discuss the design of power grid architectures \cite{liacco1967adaptive,1519722,WU2015436,6102397,LIU2020778,national2021future,overbye2021}.
 Dy Liacco \cite{liacco1967adaptive} introduced a state-transition viewpoint of power transmission system operation which underpins the Energy Management System of modern bulk power grids.
-Wu \emph{et al.} \cite{1519722} review the architectures of control centers in modern power systems and envision a distributed architecture of control centers.
-References \cite{WU2015436,6102397} and \cite{LIU2020778} introduce a GRIP (Grid with Intelligent Periphery) architecture where power grid operation is decomposed into hierarchically structured clusters that include transmission grids, distribution grids, microgrids, and smart homes.
+Wu \emph{et al.} \cite{1519722} reviews the evolution of control centers in modern power systems.
+References \cite{WU2015436,6102397} and \cite{LIU2020778} introduce a Grid with Intelligent Periphery (GRIP) architecture where power grid operation is decomposed into hierarchically structured clusters that include transmission grids, distribution grids, microgrids, and smart homes.
 Reference \cite{national2021future} identifies three dimensions that can assess and describe the grid evolution given the drivers of change in electric energy systems.
 Reference \cite{overbye2021} reviews the past and present power grids, and points out key technologies that are needed to be developed for supporting the operation of future transmission systems.
-As the existing efforts on grid architecture design suggest, there is still a need for a holistic architecture that reflects the roles of key stakeholders in both power transmission and distribution systems.
+Reference \cite{hatziargyriou2020electricity} provides a comprehensive review for electricity infrastructure.
+As the existing efforts on grid architecture design suggest, there is still a need for a holistic architecture that reflects the roles of key stakeholders in both power transmission and distribution systems as well as the associated research needs in a concise manner.

 The remainder of this paper is organized as follows.
-We first describe the present control architecture in Section \ref{Sec:OldGrid}, as summarized in Figure \ref{fig:overview}.
+Section \ref{Sec:OldGrid} describes the present information and control architecture, as summarized in Figure \ref{fig:overview}.
 Section \ref{Sec:change} elaborates the drivers of change that are happening in the electric energy systems.
-In Section \ref{Sec:Challenges} we summarize the key research challenges on designing a control architecture for the evolving power grid with increased renewables.
+Section \ref{Sec:Challenges} summarizes the key research challenges on designing an information and control architecture for the evolving power grid with increased renewables.
 Sections \ref{Sec:NewLoopsTran} and \ref{Sec:NewLoopDist} describe the new control loops in tranmsission and distribution systems, respectively.
 Section \ref{Sec:Conclusion} provides some concluding remarks.
+The list of key acronyms is provided in the Appendix.